- Entry requirements: Related 2:1 degree (or equivalent)

 Based on the theory, the students are expected to be able to analyse and solve EMC problems, and also use relevant equipment for conducting EMC measurements.

-This module introduces the principles of mobile communications networks, protocols and security mechanisms.
+This module introduces the principles of communications networks, protocols and security mechanisms.

-The major mobile and wireless communication technologies are covered, including cellular communications (from legacy to 4G/5G and beyond) and popular wireless networks including wireless local area networks (WiFi), wireless personal area networks (ZigBee), and low power wide area networks (LoRa/LoRaWAN).
+The major mobile and wireless communications are covered, including cellular communications and popular wireless networks including wireless local area networks (WiFi), wireless personal area networks (ZigBee), and low power wide area networks (LoRa/LoRaWAN).

 Students are provided with basic concepts about network architectures, the implementation of different protocol stack layers, the major techniques used at each communications layer, the security mechanisms adopted to protect wireless transmissions.